mirage/mirage-www/data/wiki/hello-world.md

 ### Step 1: Hello World!

+Except for the noop example above, all unikernels have at least one job.
-Most programs will depend on some system devices which they use to interact with the environment.
+Furthermore, most programs will depend on some system devices which they use to interact with the environment.
 In this section, we illustrate how to define unikernels that depend on such devices.

 Mirage unikernels use *functors* to specify abstract device dependencies that are not dependent on the particular details of an environment.
 In OCaml, a